szjani/predaddy/src/predaddy/messagehandling/README.md

 {
     return parent::toStringHelper()
         ->add('aggregateId', $this->aggregateId)
-        ->add('version', $this->version);
+        ->add('stateHash', $this->stateHash);
 }
 ```

 ### Immutability

 Although any objects can be send to a message bus, using immutable objects are usually recommended.
 It can be achieved
-if all necessary dependencies are passed due the constructor and inner objects can be read only.
+if all necessary dependencies are passed to the constructor and inner objects are read only.

 ### Performance